 These ‘buds have some pretty clear strengths and weaknesses.
 One of their best qualities is their lightweight build and versatile wearing design.
 They would make a great companion for working out or going for a run.
 They also work well for everyday use at home or on-the-go.
 You could say they have one foot in both worlds.

 In our eyes, their main drawback lies in their sonic performance.
 (For some of you, the fact that they use a wired connection may also be a little disappointing.)
-The reason we don’t absolutely love their audio playback is because it puts a few limits on the styles of music you can really enjoy.
+The reason we don’t absolutely love their audio playback is that it puts a few limits on the styles of music you can really enjoy.

 For instance, they usually perform much better for listening to acoustic, alternative, classical, or rock music.
 If you don’t enjoy any of the genres listed above, these probably won’t be your #1 choice.
 That being said, if you don’t consider yourself an audiophile, these would definitely make for a pretty solid upgrade.

 Take a quick look at the review table below to see the main pros/cons as well as how we calculated their final rating out of 10.

 Now that you’ve read our entire Bose earbuds review of the SoundTrue Ultra, what do you think?
 Are they seriously worth considering, or should you keep looking?
 Will you be satisfied with their overall performance?
 Can you see why they’re almost always one of the top-selling in-ear headphones?

 If you’d like to see more information before you decide, click one of the links below!